 Antigens are foreign pathogens that invade the body and have the capability to give rise to a response from our immunity system either by grouping up with a larger molecule or alone after binding with antibodies for a particular immune response.
 Hence, antigens stimulate the production of antibodies by the immune system.

-An antibody structure exhibits a Y-shaped molecule composed of four polypeptide sub-units.
-Each sub-unit has two identical light and heavy chains.
+An antibody has a Y-shaped structure, made up of four polypeptide subunits.
+Each subunit has two identical light and heavy chains.

-The C-terminus of the heavy chain forms fragment crystallization (Fc) domain.
-It helps in the antibody’s interaction with the effector cells.
+The C-terminus of the heavy chains forms ‘fragment crystallization’ (Fc) domain, which helps in the interaction with the effector cells.